 Unfortunately many skeptical scientists see the study of extrasensory perception as a threat to science.
 They have already decided these experiences cannot be real.
 To protect science from the "charlatan" scientists performing these experiments they created a committee to set up rules and tests that the parapsychology research results must pass before they can be accepted as valid science.
 So the parapsychologists went back, designed tests that met the very strict rules required, and performed the tests again.
 Many of the tests still came out positive for extrasensory perception.
 OOPS.

 So the skeptical scientists went back to the their drawing board and made the tests virtually impossible to pass for just about any research.
 One of the skeptical scientists actually quit the committee having realized this was not about making objective tests for parapsychology research to pass.
 It was about making tests that would not allow parapsychology research to pass PERIOD.

 And that's where the parapsychology field stands to today.
 Parapsychology research is at a standstill for lack of funds and almost assured career destruction for anyone who dares study extrasensory perception.
 Science has lost a lot of creditability because of this issue.
 For this field of study science has not lived up to its own objectivity standards.

 So look at the evidence presented here and as Professor Mark Leary says "decide for yourself whether psychic abilities are myth or reality."
-That'll have to do for now.
+That will have to do for now.